-- a) The Site is not suitable for intertidal oyster culture for the following reasons: - 1.
-The SAC is of national importance for the Harbour seal supporting 7% of the national population.
+- (a) The site application under appeal is not suitable for intertidal oyster culture for the following reasons: - The SAC is of national importance for the Harbour seal supporting 7% of the national population.
 All aspects of this species life cycle occur within the SAC, resting, feeding, moulting and pupping.
 Harbour seals are found within the SAC year-round.
-Noting the AA Conclusion Statement, the proposed westerly access route to the Site cannot pass harbour seal habitat at a great enough distance to prevent disturbance of seals utilising this habitat. - The Site has a recognised moulting habitat within the Site and a moulting site identified in August 2017 is located just 40 m from the revised Site boundary.
+Noting the AA Conclusion Statement, the access routes to the Site cannot pass at a distance of at least 200m from known harbour seal habitat. - The licensing of the Site will impact navigation to and from Dungloe Pier at various states of tide.

-- The licensing of the Site will impact navigation to and from Dungloe Pier at various states of tide. - (b) The granting of the aquaculture and foreshore licence to the site under appeal would have significant impacts on other users of the site for the following reasons: - Due to its location, the proposed development is likely to affect the recreational and amenity value of the site for a range of other users including watersports, leisure boaters and general navigation. - 2.
-Displacement of seals could reduce the use of the inner harbour habitat areas so reducing the ecological value of the area and its tourism value. - The visual impact of the development is likely to negatively impact the amenity value of views of the inner Dungloe Bay at low water. - (c) The proposed aquaculture site would have a significant adverse impact on the statutory status of the area for the following reasons: - 1.
-The licensing of the Site has the potential to adversely impact the conservation objectives for the harbour seal within the SAC. - Recorded moulting sites are found within the Site T12/521 and at 40m distance from the Site.
-Disturbance at these sites is contrary to the conservation objectives for the SAC. - (d) The proposed development would have a significant adverse impact on the ecology of the area for the following reasons: - It is likely that displacement of seals from moulting habitat would occur through disturbance from licencing the Site. - A known moulting site occurs within the Site and the Site is 40m distant from moulting habitat identified in August 2017. - (e) Licencing of the Site would have significant positive economic impact on the local economy; would have no significant impacts on general environmental effects (by implementing mitigation measures requiring the use of triploid seed only); and would have no effect on the man-made heritage of the area.
+- (b) The granting of the aquaculture and foreshore licence to the site under appeal would have significant impacts on other users of the site for the following reasons: - Due to its location, the proposed development is likely to affect the recreational and amenity value of the Site for a range of other users including watersports, leisure boaters and general navigation. - Displacement of seals could reduce the use of the inner harbour habitat areas so reducing the ecological value of the area and its tourism value. - The visual impact of the development is likely to negatively impact the amenity value of views of the inner Dungloe Bay at low water. - (c) The proposed aquaculture site would have a significant adverse impact on the statutory status of the area for the following reasons: - The licensing of the Site has the potential to adversely impact the conservation objectives for the harbour seal within the SAC. - Several recognised haul out sites are located in the vicinity of the westerly access routes to the Site.
+Disturbance at these sites is contrary to the conservation objectives for the SAC. - (d) The proposed development would have a significant adverse impact on the ecology of the area as it is likely that displacement of seals from moulting habitat would occur through disturbance from licensing the Site. - (e) Licencing of the Site would have significant positive economic impact on the local economy; would have no significant impacts on general environmental effects (by implementing mitigation measures requiring the use of triploid seed only); and would have no effect on the man-made heritage of the area.